Detention (confinement): Indefinite detention

 Indefinite detention of an individual occurs frequently in wartime under the laws of war.
 This has been applied notably by the United States after the September 11 attacks.
 Before the Combatant Status Review Tribunals, created for reviewing the status of the Guantanamo detainees, the United States has argued that it is engaged in a legally recognizable armed conflict to which the laws of war apply, and that it therefore may hold captured al Qaeda and Taliban operatives throughout the duration of that conflict, without granting them a criminal trial.

 The U.S. military regulates treatment of detainees in the manual Military Police: Enemy Prisoners of War, Retained Personnel, Civilian Internees and Other Detainees, last revised in 1997.

 The term "unlawful combatant" came into public awareness during and after the War in Afghanistan (2001–present), as the U.S. detained members of the Taliban and al-Qaeda captured in that war, and determined them to be unlawful combatants.
 This had generated considerable debate around the globe.
 The U.S. government refers to these captured enemy combatants as "detainees" because they did not qualify as prisoners of war under the definition found in the Geneva Conventions.

 Under the Obama administration the term enemy combatants was also removed from the lexicon and further defined under the 2010 Defense Omnibus Bill:

 Section 948b.
 Military commissions generally: (a) Purpose-This chapter establishes procedures governing the use of military commissions to try alien unprivileged enemy belligerents for violations of the law of war and other offenses triable by military commission.

+Preventive detention

+Preventive detention or pretrial detention refers to detaining of a person by the state, without conviction, based on dangerousness, to prevent them from causing public harm.
+The object of preventive detention is not to punish a person for having committed an offence, but to intrepret before they do it and to prevent them from doing it.